 In the News

-Here is a selection of articles quoting Jennifer as an expert.
+Here is a selection of articles written by Jennifer or quoting her as an expert.

 Snacking is sometimes a bad word in the weight-loss community, but that’s only if you’re munching on sugary, carb-heavy foods throughout the day (we’re looking at you, mini muffins).
 Smart snacking, on the other hand, can help you control your cravings, fill up on important nutrients and maintain your energy levels.
 Try these five strategies to help you crush your cravings.